 We have the mind of Christ, and this is a resource for full and abundant life far more complex, promising, and potent than any computer.
 The mind is the second facet of the soul.
 It works together with a well-kept heart to strengthen the soul for richer, fuller, and more fruitful living in Christ.

 So, where is it?

-Over 50 years ago Harry Blamires wrote to decry the lack of a Christian mind among the followers of Christ (The Christian Mind).
+Nearly 60 years ago Harry Blamires wrote to decry the lack of a Christian mind among the followers of Christ (The Christian Mind).
 Most Christians in his day lived their faith only within a narrow band of spiritual experience.
 When it came to thinking like Christ in their day-to-day lives, well, there just wasn’t much evidence of the mind of Christ at work in our secular age.

 Thirty years after Harry Blamires wrote, theologian Mark Noll published The Scandal of the Evangelical Mind, in which he explained that the scandal of the evangelical mind was that there was no evangelical mind in evidence, speaking to the social and cultural issues of the day.
 The situation has improved somewhat, but where the mind of Christ is concerned in our world today, Christians are hunting and pecking on a supercomputer, the proportions and potential of which we have scarcely begun to explore.

 The mind of Christ is ours to employ and to enjoy.
 If we can understand the mind of Christ, how it works, what it’s capable of, and how to access and engage it in our everyday lives, we may expect to see the reality of Christ in us, the hope of glory, becoming day by day more manifest and explicit.
 We may expect to grow stronger in our souls to live for God’s Kingdom and glory as He has called and appointed we should (1 Thess.
 2.12).

 We have the mind of Christ, and through His mind the realities of the unseen world and the deep truths of God are available to us in ways our unbelieving contemporaries cannot even begin to understand.
 Growing into the mind of Christ must be the goal of every believer, and is indispensable to a strong soul.